hakanonal/treecounter/docs/journal.md

         - create a geotiff file.
         - input each geotiff to deepforest (which is curentlly is not working some reason)
         - execute to db save prosedure ensuring not the record multiple times for the same identified tree.

+#### 30.12.2022

+- So Last night I've tried [chatGPT](https://openai.com/blog/chatgpt/).
+"Cheater".
+Very emotional momnets.
+So from now on probally most of the code will be based from chatGPT.
+    - dialog is in [discovery](discovery.ipynb) notebook.
+    - of course it did not work directlly, however it give me a huge jump start.
+Instead of looking for example codes by searching site by site.
+        - I've modified the code according to the errors I have as far as my understanding.